kiegroup/github-action-build-chain/README.md

 ## Archiving Artifacts

-The archive artifacts algorithm is basically copied from [actions/upload-artifact project](https://github.com/actions/upload-artifact) and (manually) transpile to javascript.
+The archive artifacts algorithm is basically copied from [actions/upload-artifact project](https://github.com/actions/upload-artifact) and (manually) transpiled to javascript.
 The usage is basically the same (the inputs are different named adding `archive-artifacts` prefix and the [Conditional Artifact Upload](https://github.com/actions/upload-artifact#conditional-artifact-upload) is not enabled), so why do we include this `archive artifacts` mechanism in this tool if it's already implemented by another tool? well, because this treats the archive artifacts mechanism for the whole build chain, so in case you define an `archive-artifacts-path` in a different project from the chain, all of them will be uploaded.
 If you are wondering if you are able to use `actions/upload-artifact` instead of the one we propose, the answer is 'yes', just take into consideration the artifacts will be archived based on the definition from the project triggering the job.

 The `archive-artifacts-path` input brings you the chance to specify if the path will be uploaded in case of build success (default), in case of failure or always for every single path.
 For example specifying something like `path/to/artifact/world.txt@failure` will archive `path/to/artifact/world.txt` in case of execution failure.
 You can check [Upload for different execution results](https://github.com/actions/upload-artifact#upload-for-different-execution-results).